4330 Sepviva Street Philadelphia, PA email@example.com

 Note that all coil mill plate is produced “light to gauge”, which means that 0.375” material will actually measure in thickness anywhere from 0.365” to 0.375”.
 If ASTM min. gauge is .010” below nominal, typical polish stock removal will take the material under the ASTM min. allowable thickness.

-- Plate Mill Plate (PMP) (all plate thicker than .5”) requires stock removal of .015” up to .030” depending on gauge and HRAP mill surface.
-Typically, the thicker the plate the more course the prepolish mill surface.
+Plate Mill Plate (PMP) (all plate thicker than .5”) requires stock removal of .015” up to .030” depending on gauge and HRAP mill surface.
+Typically, the thicker the plate the more coarse the prepolish mill surface.

 Note that all Plate Mill Plate has a rougher surface finish and requires more polisher time and material removal to result in the same finish quality and roughness as CMP.
 This plate is usually produced heavy-to-gauge or slightly thicker along the edge and even more so in the plate “crown”.
 IE .75” nominal plate will tycpailly be .003” to .005” thicker than nominal at the edge and as much as .020” above nominal in the crown.